MulGuisin, a Topological Network Finder and its Performance on Galaxy Clustering: Data

 \section{Data}

-Our final goal is {\bf to use the MGS algorithm} {\bf for the galaxy clustering or other large-scale structure finding for the cosmology study}.
-However, since some inconsistencies exist between various clustering algorithms for finding {\bf networks} or other large-scale structures \citep[e.g., see][and references therein]{Knebe2011}, we cannot compare the MGS {\bf networks} found in the realistic data with their ``truth''.
+Our final goal is to use the MGS algorithm for galaxy clustering or other large-scale structure finding for the cosmology study.
+However, since some inconsistencies exist between various clustering algorithms for finding networks or other large-scale structures (e.g., see \cite{Knebe2011} and references therein), we cannot compare the MGS networks found in the realistic data with their ``truth''.

 Therefore, we apply two types of data sets in this section to compare the performance between MGS and other benchmark algorithms.
-The first sets, called the ``controlled random data'' (D1--D3), are those that we design all properties of {\bf networks,} including their positions and member galaxy distributions.
-Since we already know the true information of each {\bf network,} we can test which algorithms predict the true {\bf networks} better in which conditions.
-The next sets, called the ``realistic data'' (D4), are the observational and simulation data sets of galaxies around $z \simeq 0$, and we focus on comparing the properties of predicted {\bf networks} in each algorithm.
+The first sets, called the ``controlled random data'' (D1--D3), are those that we design all properties of networks, including their positions and member galaxy distributions.
+Since we already know the true information of each network, we can test which algorithms predict the true networks better in which conditions.
+The next sets, called the ``realistic data'' (D4), are the observational and simulation data sets of galaxies around $z \simeq 0$, and we focus on comparing the properties of predicted networks in each algorithm.
 Table~\ref{tab:data} summarizes the data sets we use in this work.